 What should we bring ?

 It’s your party, bring what you like, party frocks, high vis jackets and fairy lights have been brought before.
 Really useful things to bring are wellies/waterproof boots, sturdy footwear, thermals and warm clothes, seasickness tablets ( if required), hats warm and sun, suncream, swimmers,torch,notepad,small day pack and towel.
-Only Cargo crew and long terms must bring bedding sleeping bag, bottom sheet and up to two pillowcases.

 Should we arrive early at the meeting place before the voyage starts ?